-An investigative report conducted by Politico this week says that $1 Billion in tax payer funds will go to Christian schools in the form of vouchers.
+An investigative report conducted by Politico says that $1 Billion in tax payer funds will go to Christian schools in the form of vouchers.
 School choice advocates will call this a victory.
 The founders believed this practice to be destructive to both liberty and faith.
 The Politico article serves illustrate that point.

 The article argues that tax payer dollars are going to fund an education that,